sebss21/cross-phoneme-generalisation/README.md

 ## My Contribution

 I am first author on this paper.
-I designed and ran the experiments, conducted the statistical analysis, and led the writing up of results.
+Along with my collaborators, I designed and ran the experiments, conducted the statistical analysis, and led the writing up of results.

 ## Methods